AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 The JSON formatted output can be easily read with smarthome platforms like [ioBroker](https://www.iobroker.net/) or Home Assistant.

 The following script will show how to read the JSON data and set state values in ioBroker.
-To use the script, the JavaScript adapter has to be installed in ioBroker.
+To use the script, the Javascript/Blockly adapter has to be installed in ioBroker.

 For the script, I will assume that ioBroker runs on a Raspberry.
 In the script, the device name for the USB-Serial adapter has to be set.
 If it is the only adapter, then the name "/dev/ttyACM0" should be the right name.
 Otherwise you can find out the name with "dmesg" command on the raspberry after connecting the Nano to the Raspberry via USB.